betaglot/plantabeta/docs/reference/Neuro/CompressionSense/Overview.md

 ## See also:

-Links to other related NeuroElements.
+Links to other related NeuroSkills.
 ::: details External References

 - One